AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Car insurance policies are littered with language you might not use in most normal circumstances.
 “Subrogation” is one of those words.
 Essentially, subrogation occurs when your insurance provider has to pay for damages or injuries that someone else caused.
+For example, this can happen if someone crashes into your car and you use your collision coverage to help pay for repairs.
 In order to recoup the money spent, companies file third-party subrogation claims.

 The good news is that insurance companies handle most of this process behind the scenes, with little to no input from the insured (you).